• Skip to primary navigation

 To add to tea, another one of the best things to do in Japan is to attend a traditional tea ceremony.
 Typically attending a tea ceremony is a formal event where you can dress up in a kimono or yukata while learning the history of the ceremony rituals prior to enjoying your tea.
 After, a host will either make a cup of rich matcha for you or allow you to prepare it yourself with guidance.

-60. Enjoy Some of the Freshest Seafood in Japan
+61. Enjoy Some of the Freshest Seafood in Japan

 Where: Hokkaido

 Seafood is amazing everywhere in Japan, but the Hokkaido region is known for having some of the freshest and highest quality seafood.
-A few dishes that you should try in Hokkaido are kani (crab) that are so buttery they melt in your mouth, hotate (scallops) that are the freshest I’ve ever tasted, ikura (salmon roe) a Japanese delicacy, and uni (sea urchin) that has a distinct flavor and creamy texture.
+A few dishes that you should try in Hokkaido are kani (crab) that are so buttery they melt in your mouth, hotate (scallops) which are the freshest I’ve ever tasted, ikura (salmon roe) a Japanese delicacy, and uni (sea urchin) that has a distinct flavor and creamy texture.

-61. Visit A Wagashi Shop
+62. Visit A Wagashi Shop

 Where: Kyoto